 Gifting Experiences Instead of Physical Items Can Improve Your Relationships

 Gifting experiences has a very personal quality to it.
+Not sure?

 A recent study in the Journal of Consumer Research has demonstrated that experiences can actually improve relationships because they “elicit a strong emotional response when consumed.”

 Though you may say you love a sweater you received as a gift, it turns out the depth of the emotion you feel upon seeing your favorite band in concert is deeper.

 Birthday Trips May Help Cross a Travel-Related Item Off Their Bucket List

 Bucket lists are items that people want to accomplish before they kick the proverbial bucket and die.